 The Great Plains Center for Agricultural Health (GPCAH) at the University of Iowa is dedicated to protecting the health and safety of farmers, ranchers, farm workers, their families, and agricultural community members in the Midwest and beyond.
 The GPCAH is funded by the National Institute for Occupational Safety and Health (NIOSH), which is a unit of the US Centers for Disease Control and Prevention.
-We conduct basic and applied research, offer education, training and outreach, and translate research results into effective ways to prevent work-related injury and illness in agriculture.
-Our pilot grant program supports research projects that address hazards relevant to farmers and farm workers in our 9-state region (IA, IL, IN, KS, NE, MO, MN, OH, & WI).
-We especially encourage projects addressing work-related stress and mental health, the prevention of slips/trips/falls and other traumatic injuries, and chemical safety.
+We conduct basic and applied research, offer education, training, and outreach, and translate research results into effective ways to prevent work-related injury and illness in agriculture.
+Our community-track pilot grant program supports projects that address occupational hazards relevant to farmers and farm workers in our 9-state region (IA, IL, IN, KS, NE, MO, MN, OH, & WI).
+We especially encourage projects addressing the conditions of work in relation to stress and mental health, the prevention of slips/trips/falls and other traumatic injuries, and chemical safety.